Overview#

 Full Organization Isolation: Every database query, service method, and GraphQL resolver is scoped to

 organization_id.
-Cross-organization access is not possible through this module.
-All resolvers requireensure_ontology_accesspermission checks on thebriefing_packageobject type. -
+Cross-organisation access is not possible through this module.
+All resolvers require object-level permission checks on the briefing package type. -

 userId,organizationId,action,resourceId, andtimestamp.
-This satisfies EDF-2026-DA-EXP-DIGIT-MDOC compliance requirements for multi-national data sharing audit trails. -
+This satisfies EDF and PESCO compliance requirements for multi-national data sharing audit trails. -

 Progressive Disclosure UI: The BriefingPackageCreator presents a task-first guided form: title and description first, then entity identifiers, then a live JSON-LD preview that updates as the analyst types.
 The analyst sees exactly what will be published before committing.